 We embarked on this project with a clear question: Who wrote the different chapters from the novel The Dynamiter?
 However, this question only gave way to more questions: Was The Dynamiter a true collaboration between the Stevensons?
 Was it all Robert Louis’s work, or did Fanny write the chapters she reportedly authored?
-But, perhaps most importantly: Were these even questions we could hope to find out?
+But, perhaps most importantly: Were these even questions we could hope to find an answer to?

 This is an overview of the different stages of our analysis of The Dynamiter (for a more detailed explanation of our methodology, see here).